amorales187/DH150-MarinaSouliman/README.md

 <img src="./FreedomViolation.png">

 Throughout the website, there are indicators that the user has selected an option whether it be changing the color of the item.
 This informs the user that their interaction with the system worked and is a good use of this heuristic.
-Overall, there are consistent indicators for the user that helps support the visibility of system status.
+Overall, there are consistent indicators for the user that helps support the visibility of system status with very minimal issues.

 <img src="./Good-visibility.png">

 ### 2: Match between system and the real world

+An issue could be seen with the calendar where they have events from previous years.
+When someone thinks of events, they think of upcoming events and may be misled if they saw events from last year.
+This doesn’t follow common conventions for event pages and an alternative method for showcasing previous events should be explored.
+It's important to make a clear distinction between current events and archived events so as to avoid confusion for the user. **(2)**

+<img src="./EventsPage.png">

 Overall there's a good match between the system and real world concepts.
 The search function works well and as expected.
 There's a common addition throughout the website that has icons for social media that allows the user to make the connection between the icon and the social media.

-An issue could be seen with the calendar where they have events from previous years.
-When someone thinks of events, they think of upcoming events and may be misled if they saw events from last year.
-This doesn’t follow common conventions for event pages and an alternative method for showcasing previous events should be explored. **(2)**

-<img src="./EventsPage.png">
+With the exception of the events page, there's not much difficulty for the user in matching certain elements between the system and the real world.

 ### 3: User Control and Freedom
 If a user clicks on the search button on the top right corner on accident without searching any terms it takes them to the search page.
-It should not take a user to a different page if they have not searched any items as it can be assumed if they clicked on the icon without writing anything in the search bar it was by mistake. **(2)**
+It should not take a user to a different page if they have not searched any items as it can be assumed if they clicked on the icon without writing anything in the search bar it was by mistake.
+There's no "emergency exit" as well.
+Making a condition where if the user doesn't input any search keywords but clicks the search icon, they shouldn't be removed from the current page is helpful in fixing this issue. **(2)**

 <img src="./searchviolation.png">